 Most public galleries and museums are closed on Mondays, although not the National Museum, and - as noted at the start

-Cankerjev dom – The 13th Slovenian Biennial of Illustration is here until May 19th, while a free to see show called Subterranean Worlds, showing cave photography, runs from April 24th until June 16th.
+Cankerjev dom – A free to see show called Subterranean Worlds, showing cave photography, runs until June 16th.

 Plečnik's desk.
 Photo: JL Flanner

 Plečnik’s House is worth a visit if you want to learn more about the architect who gave Ljubljana much of its character, and it's also in a really nice part of town, Trnovo, just a short walk or cycle upriver.
 Read about our guided tour here.

 City Museum – The Museum in French Revolution Square an interesting permanent exhibition on the history of Ljubljana, from prehistoric times to the present day, with many artefacts, models and so on that bring the story alive.You can read about my visit here.
 On until 25 September is Treasures from Russian Museums, an exhibition showcasing more than 80 Russian icons from leading Russian museums.